AlwynBarry/cs-integration/README.md

 ## 1.0.0
 **2025-02-20**
-* Added caching of responses
+* Added caching of responses and displaying cancelled events in the event list correctly

 **2025-02-18**
 * All files changes to ensure all code was according to the Wordpress Style Guide